bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 Reason:                Successful
 ```

-If both of these show, the `sysdig-team` Custom Resource is processed successfully.
+If both of these show, the `sysdig-team` custom resource is processed successfully.
 You can go back to Sysdig to see the new team scope and default dashboards.

+To access them:
-- login to Sysdig like how you did just now.
+- Log in to Sysdig like how you did just now.

 - Navigate to the bottom left hand of the page to switch your team, which should be named as **[PROJECT_SET_LICENSE_PLATE]-team**.